What is a Security Operations Center?

 SOC security examines internet traffic, networks, desktops, servers, endpoint devices, databases, applications, and other IT systems for potential security incidents.
 Continual examination drastically reduces the chances of a data breach by detecting intrusions quickly and taking the steps required to mitigate them.

 Large organizations typically deploy and manage a security operations center in-house.
 SMBs, on the other hand, often rely on an MSP, the cloud, or a virtual SOC.
-If you’re working with a managed service provider, you’ll want to ensure they provide SOC security as a part of their cybersecurity services.
-The reality is that many MSPs lack this critical layer in a security program.
+If you’re working with a managed IT services provider, you’ll want to ensure they provide SOC security as a part of their cybersecurity services.
+Unfortunately, the reality is that many MSPs lack this critical layer in a security program.

 SOC Models and Staffing